Image Slider

 Box of wasabi from a wasabi farm in Shizuoka

-In Japanese, hon-wasabi (pictured above) refers to the wasabi plant that is native to Japan, while seiyo-wasabi (pictured below) is the word for horseradish which is from Europe (sometimes also called wasabi-daikon).
-Japanese native wasabi is the real deal, but being cheaper, European horseradish is used to create powdered fake “wasabi” and other faux wasabi products.
+Japanese native wasabi is the real deal, but because European horseradish is cheaper, it’s often used to create powdered wasabi and other fake wasabi products.
 Using a low percentage of real wasabi, seiyo-wasabi is dyed green to make fake wasabi as a cheaper alternative.

 As the plant can only be grown in very specific environments, wasabi is one of the most expensive crops in the world.
 This is why a lot of people outside of Japan may have never actually tasted real wasabi before.